 The housing association will carry out their own eligibility checks.
 This can include affordability checks, credit checks and landlord references.
 You may be asked to complete a pre tenancy assessment which will ask for detailed information about your income, any benefits you get and outgoings.
 It’s really important you engage fully with these checks.

-If the person at the top of the list isn’t successful in securing the tenancy, or doesn’t want the property, the housing association will work down the list in priority order.
+If the person at the top of the list isn’t successful in securing the tenancy, or doesn’t want the property, we will work down the list in priority order.

-If you’re offered a property, you won’t be able to bid on any other properties until you have decided whether or not to accept the offer.
+If you’re offered a property, you won’t be considered for any other properties until you have decided whether or not to accept the offer.

 You won’t be notified individually if your bid hasn’t been successful, but you will be able to find this information in your online account area.

 All properties that have been advertised will be listed in the Recent Lets area of the Property Search tab.
 This will tell you how many people bid on each property, as well as the banding and priority date of the successful bidder.